History Files

 David Dacko

-Returned to power, democratically this time.
+Returned to CAR power, now democratically.
 Deposed again.

 1981

-Fresh from removing one dictator - Jean-Bedel Bokassa - and now with a degree of French backing thanks to Bokassa's atrocities, Dacko is ousted again.
+Fresh from removing one dictator - Jean-Bedel Bokassa - and now with a degree of French backing thanks to Bokassa's atrocities, Dacko is again ousted.
 This time the coup is lead by the army commander, Andre Kolingba.

 David Dacko, Central African Republic